 Technology Abuse as the name suggests is- abuse.

-Technology abuse generally happens when there is a breakdown of a personal relationship and is prevalent in Domestic and Family Violence.
-Technology Abuse is often used:
+Technology facilitated abuse generally happens when there is a breakdown of a personal relationship or when a restraining order is imposed and is prevalent in Domestic Abuse and Family Violence.
+Technology Abuse often happens in Coercively controlling relationships.

 -Workplace related when an employee is asked to leave a job or made redundant